Wabash and Erie Canal: West Fork of the White River

 From Newberry south, the W&E Canal followed the route of the Central Canal.
 The Central Canal was planned from Logansport, through Indianapolis and south to Evansville.
 Only the section from Newberry south and a few miles in Indianapolis were built.

 Newberry, Edwardsport, Petersburg, Francisco (Pigeon Creek section begins), Evansville, Indiana.

 The canal is signed as being crossed by Interstate 64 at the milepost 32 crossing over Pigeon Creek.

 Travel

-Travel along the canal was accomplished by canal packets.
-There were freight and passenger packets.
-The passenger packet consisted of a series of rooms along the length.
-Towards the front was the main saloon.
-Here meals were taken.
-This room was converted into a men's dorm for sleeping.
+Travel along the canal was accomplished by canal packet boats.
+Goods were shipped via freight packets.
+Passenger packets consisted of a series of rooms along their length.
+Towards the front was the main saloon, where meals were taken.
+This room was converted at night into a men's dorm for sleeping.
 The ladies saloon was towards the back of the boat.
 It was the women's sleeping dorm at night.

 Packets were pulled by three horses, oxen, or a mixture of oxen and horses.
 The most common problems identified in journals of that time were, heat, mosquitoes, and the close proximity to the other passengers.